 Goodland - Brook is a very small town located in the state of Indiana.
 With a population of 2,517 people and just one neighborhood, Goodland - Brook is the 208th largest community in Indiana.
-Goodland - Brook has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Goodland - Brook was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Goodland - Brook, you'll notice that it is more blue-collar than most other communities in America.
-45.65% of Goodland - Brook’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Goodland - Brook is generally considered to be a blue-collar town.
+45.65% of the Goodland - Brook workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Goodland - Brook is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Goodland - Brook who work in office and administrative support (11.29%), management occupations (8.31%), and teaching (6.04%).

-The percentage of adults in Goodland - Brook with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.62% of adults in Goodland - Brook have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Goodland - Brook rank slightly lower than the national average.
+13.62% of adults 25 and older in Goodland - Brook have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Goodland - Brook in 2022 was $29,381, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,524 for a family of four.
 However, Goodland - Brook contains both very wealthy and poor people as well.